 SAAS is an acronym for Service as a Software.

 You create a solution to fulfil a need and charge users a monthly or annual fee for the use of the service.

 For example, SiteGlide is a website and online marketing service for digital agencies to create websites and digital marketing campaigns.

 Canva is a SAAS platform to help users create social graphics and other marketing collateral pieces.

-They tapped into the needs of users who found that Photoshop was hard to use for these types of images.
+They tapped into users’ needs who found that Photoshop was hard to use for these types of images.

-RightMessage lets you personalise your website with their suite of tools.
+RightMessage lets you personalise your website with its suite of tools.

-The investment required to create and sell SAAS solutions is huge but the returns can be great.
+The investment required to create and sell SAAS solutions is huge, but the returns can be significant.

 CRO expert (Conversion Rate Optimisation)

 Conversion rate optimisation is the art of improving conversion rates on lead generation and e-commerce websites.